abirbhattacharya82/Java-Interview-Questions/TechMahindra/README.md

 1.
 ```
-Build a program for calculating and returning the sums of absolute differences between adjacent numbers in arrays of positive integers.
-This must be calculated from the position determined by the current user.
+Write a program to calculate and return the sum of absolute difference between the adjacent number in an array of positive integers from the position entered by the user.

-In the case of this coding problem, you use three positional arguments through a findTotalSum function.
-The three inputs you would require are the number of elements inside the array, the elements in the array and the position from where this function will take place.
+Note : You are expected to write code in the findTotalSum function only which receive three positional arguments:

-For example, suppose the total number of elements is 5 and these are the elements:
+1st : number of elements in the array

-1 2 3 6 4

-Then, if we decide to start from the 3rd position or enter 3 as input, the function will occur from ‘3’, the 3rd number in the array.

-Hence, the sum would be a total of (6-3)+(4-6)= 5
+2nd : array
+3rd : position from where the sum is to be calculated

+Example

+Input
+input 1 : 7
+input 2 : 11 22 12 24 13 26 14
+input 3 : 5

+Output
+25
 ```
 2.
 ```